ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots.rst

         Note that the server keeps running once the ROS 2 nodes are ended.
         You don't need to restart it every time you want to launch a new simulation.
-        From the terminal of the Docker container, build and launch your custom package with:
+        From a terminal in the Linux VM in your ROS 2 workspace, build and launch your custom package with:

         .. code-block:: console